MODIS | Terra vs. Aqua

 The MODIS snow mapping algorithm utilizes a Normalized Difference Snow Index (NDSI) to differentiate between snow and other features in a scene.
 The NDSI is a band ratio that exploits the spectral differences between snow in MODIS Band 4 (short-wave infrared) and Band 6 (visible).

 Because 70 percent of the Band 6 detectors on MODIS Aqua failed shortly after launch, all MODIS Aqua snow products through Version 5 use Band 7 (2.1 µm) instead of Band 6 to calculate the NDSI.
 In addition, the MODIS test for snow in vegetated areas, which compares a Normalized Difference Vegetation Index (NDVI) with the NDSI, was disabled in these versions because using Band 7 yielded too many false snow decisions.

 Differences in Terra's and Aqua's orbits result in different viewing and cloud-cover conditions for a given location.
-The following are some facts about both satellites:
+In particular, each satellite has a different local equatorial crossing time:

 The local equatorial crossing time is approximately 10:30 a.m. in a descending node with a sun-synchronous, near-polar, circular orbit.
 Visit the Terra Orbit Tracks Web site.